john-itcsolutions/cheirrs/README.md

      (cohabiting with the node-red server).
 It appears to relate to configuration/provision of a jwt token at authentication in both cases.

-     The installation of IOTA client proceeds as follows (repeat for both Host - ie Edge - and worker-2):
+     The installation of IOTA client proceeds as follows (repeat for Host - ie Edge):

 `mkdir iota && cd iota`